Credit Hours and Units

 Students Transferring to TCNJ

 Students transferring to TCNJ from a New Jersey community college with an A.A. or A.S. degree completed after graduation from high school are exempt from Liberal Learning requirements, including the First Seminar Program (FSP) and the Civic Responsibilities.
-However, all students, including transfer students, must complete IDS 102/Information Literacy Proficiency and their major’s Second Language requirements.
+However, all students, including transfer students, must complete IDS 102/Information Literacy Proficiency.

 Students who complete an A.A. or A.S. degree from a New Jersey community college while still in high school are considered first-year students with advanced standing.
-These students must complete the FSP, IDS 102/Information Literacy Proficiency, the Civic Responsibilities, and their major’s Second Language requirements.
+These students must complete the FSP, IDS 102/Information Literacy Proficiency, and the Civic Responsibilities.
 The remainder of their Liberal Learning requirements will be waived.

 Students transferring to TCNJ with an A.A. or A.S. granted in a state other than New Jersey will have their transferred courses evaluated on a course-by-course basis for equivalency with Liberal Learning requirements.